 Buy a digital scale

 This seems easy enough.
-I recommend that before starting a diet, buy a scale that is accurate to .2 (two-hundredths of a pound).
+I recommend that before starting a diet, buy a scale that is accurate to .2 (two-tenth of a pound).
 I will explain why below.
 I also recommend either buying a scale that can record your daily weight, or manually logging your weight everyday.
 I bought a scale that was accurate to .2 and logged my weight at Sam’s Club for $22.
 It has been a great investment.

 Weigh yourself everyday